303 Ross Hall

 Bring Down Lightning is a novel that follows the story of a forty-year-old woman, recently widowed, who arrives by ferry on Erikousa, a lush Ionian island with verdant hills in the northwestern-most reaches of Greece.
 She travels to the island to take possession of a rundown ancestral home deeded to her in the will of her Greek-American husband.
 She has also inherited a hotly disputed portion of an ancient olive grove that borders her property.
 The events of the novel turn on the arrival one day on the ferry of a young child, a foundling, obviously abandoned by her parents.
 The main character takes on the care of the lost child and investigates the events that led to her abandonment.

-Status: Drafting Chapters & Revising
+Status: Drafting & Revising Phase

-Status: Early Drafting of Stand-Alone Pieces for Publication
+Status: Drafting of Stand-Alone Pieces for Publication

-Outside of the University
+Outside Of The University